actonmass/actonmass.org/_issues/progressive-revenue.md

       disparities from making economies dysfunctional.

-      Low tax regimes, not progressive ones, destroy jobs and stifles innovation.
+      Low tax regimes, not progressive ones, destroy jobs and stifle innovation.
 The median family wealth of communities of color in the Greater Boston area is effectively $0.
 No person can claim self-determination, let alone afford to take risk, when fundamental resources are kept out of reach.
 Public investment in high-quality education, sustainable infrastructure, housing, and healthcare all require raising tax revenue and a system of progressive taxation is the most efficient and fair way to do so.
   - title: If the corporate income tax rate is increased, will businesses relocate to other states?
     text: >-